 A critical approach to and analysis of literary types, including poetry, drama, short story, and novel.
 Required of all majors.
 Prerequisite: SPA 202.
-General studies: HU.

 SPA 412 Advanced Conversation and Composition (3)

 Oral and written Spanish communication skills, with particular attention given to developing fluency and facility.
 Required of majors.
 Prerequisite: SPA 314 or instructor approval.
 General studies: G.